JacobFischer/ts-typed-events/README.md

 ## Docs

-All the functions are documented clearly using jsdoc style comments, so your favorite IDE should pick up the documentation cleanly.
+All the functions are documented using jsdoc style comments, so your favorite IDE should pick up the documentation cleanly.

 However, if you prefer external docs, they are available online here: